 The Anglo-Albanian Association (AAA) evolved from a committee established in 1912 by Aubrey Herbert, the renowned diplomat, scholar and MP.
 His aim was to champion Albania’s right to independence.
-An early supporter as Secretary was Edith Durham, who won fame as a foreign correspondent, traveller, and anthropologist of the Balkans.
+Edith Durham was an early active participant and Secretary of the Association.
+She won acclaim as a foreign correspondent, writer, traveller, and anthropologist of the Balkans.

 After the First World War, the Association monitored events in the Balkans and was an important channel through which news from Albania was conveyed to the British Government and general public.
 After the Second World War its prime concern was for the fate of exiles from Enver Hoxha's Albania.
-Since the collapse of the Communist regime in 1991, and the advent of democracy, the Association has renewed its links with Albania, and has hosted an annual reception to celebrate Albanian National Day on 28 November.
+Since the collapse of the Communist regime in 1991, and the advent of democracy, the Association has renewed its links with Albania.

 The annual subscription is £15 for a single adult, £25 for family membership and £5 for a student.

 Committee: Patricia Swire (Secretary), Philip Logoreci (Treasurer), Arber Koci (Membership Secretary), Adam Yamey (Editor), Alison Carter, Michael Gunn, Dr Joanna Hanson, Patricia Nugee, Neil Taylor, Rudina Suti, John Watkins and Patrick Wilson.

 Ex-Officio: Alketa Lama (Embassy of Albania, London), and Imer Berisha (Embassy of Kosovo, London).